rust-lang/book/nostarch/chapter01.md

 }
 ```

-These lines define a function in Rust.
+These lines define a function named `main` in Rust.
 The `main` function is special: it is
 always the first code that runs in every executable Rust program.
-The first
+Here, the first
 line declares a function named `main` that has no parameters and returns
 nothing.
-If there were parameters, they would go inside the parentheses, `()`.
+If there were parameters, they would go inside the parentheses `()`.

-Also, note that the function body is wrapped in curly brackets, `{}`.
+The function body is wrapped in `{}`.
 Rust
-requires these around all function bodies.
+requires  curly brackets around all function bodies.
 It’s good style to place the opening
 curly bracket on the same line as the function declaration, adding one space in
 between.

-If you want to stick to a standard style across Rust projects, you can use an
+>Note If you want to stick to a standard style across Rust projects, you can use an
-automatic formatter tool called `rustfmt` to format your code in a particular
+>automatic formatter tool called `rustfmt` to format your code in a particular
-style.
+>style (more on `rustfmt in Appendix D).
 The Rust team has included this tool with the standard Rust distribution,
-like `rustc`, so it should already be installed on your computer!
+>like `rustc`, so it should already be installed on your computer!
 Check the
-online documentation for more details.
+>online documentation for more details.

-Inside the `main` function is the following code:
+The body of the the `main` function holds the following code:

 ```
     println!("Hello, world!");